 ALMA staff, assisted by the ALMA Data Reduction Pipeline, will conduct quality assurance on ALMA data and will provide processed data products through the respective ARC archives.
 Quality Assurance Level 2 (QA2) is performed on the data that result from all executions of an SB.
 In particular, the data are checked for calibration accuracy and to assure there are no imaging artifacts (see ALMA QA2 Data Products for more details).
+These checks are guided by objective numerical quality assurance indicators (i.e., QA scores) covering all critical aspects of calibration and imaging.
+In most cases these metrics are used to inform expert staff reviewers.
+Beginning in December 2023 (during Cycle 10) a small fraction of datasets consisting of the best quality data that are fully processed by the Pipeline and demonstrate uniformly high quality assurance metrics pass QA2 automatically without human review.
+These datasets are comparable in quality to those that have been reviewed manually.
 Data that meet the PI-specified goals within cycle-specific tolerances (see Chapter 11 of the Technical Handbook) are made available to the PI.
 Once the products have been identified as suitable for delivery, the PI is notified that the data are available for download through the ALMA Archive.
 PIs are requested to check the delivered data as soon as practical.
-If the PI discovers a problem in the delivered data other than any caused by a PI mistake, they must submit a Quality Assurance Level 3 (QA3) request to the Helpdesk as soon as possible, since such problems will have implications for re-observations and the proprietary period.
+If the PI discovers a problem in the delivered data other than any caused by a PI mistake, they must submit a Quality Assurance Level 3 (QA3) request to the ALMA Helpdesk as soon as possible, since such problems will have implications for re-observations and the proprietary period.
 For a more detailed description of the Quality Assurance process, see the ALMA ALMA Users' Policies and Chapter 11 of the Technical Handbook.